 Q. I will be camping with my family during Field Day.
-My three kids will help me set up the antennas and station, but will be busy doing other things while I operate.
+My three kids will help me set up the antennas and station, but they will be busy doing other things while I operate.
 Am I still Class B?

-A. A Class B station may only have 1 or 2 persons involved in its set-up and operation.
-In instance one, the entry class is B. In instance two, the entry class is A.
+A. Class B stations may only have 1 or 2 persons involved in its set-up and operation.
+In this instance, the entry class is A.